 Get started fast by running a Hello World example in 3 clicks.
-You can also skip and access more functionality here.
+You can also skip and visually design your own workflow here.

 Select "Author with code snippets":

 For the Type, select "Standard".

 Scroll down and replace the definition with the following JSON being sure to update your function ARNs: